-Fairfax Financial Holdings (49%, 2.06%; 23%, 0.97%), the Canadian insurance and investments conglomerate, was the largest contributor in the fourth quarter and a top performer for the full year.
+Fairfax Financial Holdings, the Canadian insurance and investments conglomerate, was also a top performer in the guarter and the year.
 We tendered approximately 20% of our position into the \$1 billion tender offer share repurchase just executed at \$500 per share - a 10% premium to the pre-buyback trading price.
-The repurchase is funded by selling 10% of subsidiary Odyssey Re at nearly 2x book value to a Canadian pension plan.
-Fairfax retains control of Odyssey, while the pension plan will benefit from the steady earnings and attractive pricing in the insurance market.
+The repurchase is funded by selling 10% of subsidiary OdysseyRe at nearly 2x book value to a Canadian pension plan.
+Fairfax retains control of OdysseyRe, while the pension plan will benefit from the steady earnings and attractive pricing in the insurance market.
 Fairfax was a superb - if volatile at times - investment through our initial investment period of 2000 to 2015, compounding at 15% per year.
 Since we invested again in 2017, it has been less satisfying, but shareholder-friendly actions like this sale and large repurchase indicate that Chair and CEO Prem Watsa has not lost his touch.
-This year, written premiums have grown well, and Watsa is intelligently delevering the balance sheet with the free cash flow .
-Fairfax's combined ratio was slightly unprofitable last guarter at 101%, due to Hurricane Ida and European flooding, but the underwriting is otherwise improving towards a normalized low-90s combined.
+This year, written premiums have grown well, and Watsa is intelligently delevering the balance sheet with the free cash flow.
+Fairfax's combined ratio was slightly unprofitable last quarter at 101%, due to Hurricane Ida and European flooding, but the underwriting is otherwise improving towards a normalized low-90s combined.
 Though Fairfax's investments portfolio did not outperform this year, Watsa made the good decision to end the company's costly hedging program.
 After appreciating significantly this year, Fairfax's 45% stake in digital insurance unicorn Digit is now worth 10% of the company's market capitalization.
 The stock should not continue to trade below book value with profitable underwriting, less debt and a growing investment portfolio.
-Watsa led a major repurchase effort this year to take advantage of the lingering price to value (P/V) discount.
-We are actively engaged with the company on several environmental, social and governance (ESG) topics.
+Watsa led a major repurchase effort this year to take advantage of the lingering price-to-value (P/V) discount.
+We are actively engaged with the company on several ESG topics.
 We believe that management is best in class and think Fairfax's abysmal CCC rating by MSCI ESG should be higher.
 We have encouraged the company to improve its ratings agency engagement and to increase its environmental initiatives, including more transparent carbon footprint reporting and better incorporation of climate change risk assessment in the underwriting business.